Assisted Living

 Life insurance

-Alternatively, seniors could sell the policy to a third party at market value or surrender their life insurance policy at cash value.
+Alternatively, your loved one could sell the policy to a third party at market value or surrender their life insurance policy at cash value.
 Unfortunately, what seniors can expect to get in cash value is typically less than what they’ve invested over the years.
 However, it may be enough to help pay for their nursing home stay.

 Expert advice for affordable senior living